Walter Reed National Military Medical Center: Kennedy assassination

-U.S. presidential visits
+Presidential and first family visits

 Since its opening, Walter Reed National Medical Center has been the site for medical evaluations and treatments for U.S. presidents.
 The medical center includes a presidential office suite that is controlled by the White House, not the U.S. Department of Defense, and it includes a sitting room, kitchen, conference room, hospital bedroom, and an office for the White House Chief of Staff.
 Presidents and vice presidents are routinely treated at the Medical Evaluation and Treatment Unit or METU Suite, which is a secured and autonomous ward within the complex.

 Franklin D. Roosevelt selected the site of the hospital, laid the cornerstone, and made formal dedication remarks at the hospital's opening on November 11, 1940.
 When NNMC was dedicated in 1942, its original intention was to provide medical care exclusively to military personnel.
 The medical center, however, immediately offered to assist in the treatment of Roosevelt's paralysis of his lower extremities.
-An official White House physicican was appointed by the President to tend to ongoing medical care of U.S. presidents.
+An official White House physician was appointed by the President to tend to ongoing medical care of U.S. presidents.
 Since Roosevelt, most presidents have used a military hospital close to Washington, D.C., either Bethesda or Walter Reed AMC, as the primary facility for their medical care and that of their immediate family.

+President Lyndon B. Johnson was a patient at the medical center several times during his presidency.
+On January 23, 1965, he was hospitalized with what the White House called "a common cold with tracheal and bronchial irritation"; First Lady "Lady Bird" Johnson was admitted later that day with a similar condition.
+They both left the hospital on January 26.